Microchipping

 Friends reunited

 Microchipping is the easiest way of making sure your pet can be reunited with you should they go missing.
 It involves injecting a small chip about the size of a grain of rice under your pet’s skin.
-This chip has a unique number on it which links to your details in the database.
+This chip has a unique number on it which links to your details in the database which need to be kept up to date by yourself.

 Did you know